There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 Norway's largest public collection of paintings, drawings and sculptures is found in the National Gallery, established in 1837.
 The gallery's central attractions include Edvard Munch's "The Scream" and "Madonna".

 The permanent exhibition shows highlights from the collection and national icons from the romantic period until the mid-1900s.
 Also on display are works by international painters and sculptors, including the French impressionists.

-The entry ticket is also valid on the same day at the National Museum - Architecture, the National Museum of Contemporary Art and the Museum of Decorative Arts and Design.
+The entry ticket is also valid on the same day at the National Museum - Architecture.

 Norwegian name: Nasjonalgalleriet

 The National Gallery will close temporarily after 13 January 2019 to secure a safe moving process to the new National Museum, to open in 2020.
 More information about the moving process at nasjonalmuseet.no